xcat2/xcat-core/docs/source/guides/admin-guides/basic_concepts/xcat_db/index.rst

 xCAT Database
 =============

 All of the xCAT Objects and Configuration data are stored in xCAT database.
 By default, xCAT uses **SQLite** - an OS contained simple database engine.
-The powerful open source dtabase engines like MySQL, MariaDB, PostgreSQL are also supported for a large cluster.
+The powerful open source database engines like MySQL, MariaDB, PostgreSQL are also supported for a large cluster.

 xCAT defines about 70 tables to store different data.
 You can get the xCAT database definition from file ``/opt/xcat/lib/perl/xCAT/Schema.pm``.